Bree Runway: 2015–2019: Career beginnings and Be Runway

-2020–present: 2000and4Eva and Woah, What a Blur!
+2020–2022: 2000and4Eva and Woah, What a Blur!

 On 5 March 2020, Bree Runway released the single "Apeshit" which was met with critical acclaim and drew immediate comparisons to Missy Elliott who would later co-sign the track on Twitter.
 A censored version of the song titled, "Ain't It", was included on the FIFA 21 VOLTA Football soundtrack.
 During April 2020, Bree Runway was featured on the cover of Issue 87 of British magazine Notion.
 On 28 April 2020, Runway announced that her next single would be titled "Damn Daniel" and would be a collaboration with American singer and rapper Baby Tate.
 The single was released on 30 April, alongside a "quarantine edition" music video.
 The song was featured on Annie Mac's Future Sounds show on BBC Radio 1 as the "Hottest Record in the World" on 30 April.

 On 10 July 2020, Bree Runway was featured on a remix of Rina Sawayama’s single "XS".
 In July 2020, Bree Runway released the single "Gucci" with American rapper Maliibu Miitch.
 She also released the single "Little Nokia" in September 2020, which would later go onto be ranked the fourth best song of 2020 by Time.
 In October 2020, Bree Runway was the cover star for the DIY issue of British magazine Hunger.
 In October 2020, Runway announced the release of her debut mixtape, 2000and4Eva, which was released on 6 November 2020 via Virgin EMI Records.
 The mixtape's release was preceded and supported by the singles; "Apeshit", "Damn Daniel", "Gucci", "Little Nokia" and "ATM".
 A music video for the mixtape's fifth single, "ATM" featuring Missy Elliott, was released on 11 January 2021.
 A solo version of the song, subtitled the "Breemix", was released on 25 January 2021.

 On 28 March 2021, Bree Runway announced the release of the single, "Hot Hot", which was released on 31 March 2021.
 On 20 May 2021, "Space Ghost Coast to Coast", a collaboration with English band Glass Animals was released.
 In the beginning of September 2021, she was featured on the Jimmy Edgar remix of "Babylon" by Lady Gaga off her remix album Dawn of Chromatica, as well as in the music video for "Have Mercy" by Chlöe.
 In December 2021, Runway made her debut award show performance at the 2021 MOBO Awards, where she performed "Hot Hot" and teased a new single "Pressure".
 "Pressure" was released on 7 February 2022.
 The following month, "Somebody Like You" was released, which served as the second of three releases.
 On 27 September 2022, Runway announced the release of the single "That Girl", which was released on 29 September.
 The song served as the lead single from her fourth EP, Woah, What a Blur!, which was released on 8 December 2022.